Yandex Cloud

 • It must start with a letter and cannot end with a hyphen.

 • labels: HTTP router labels.
-List the labels in key-value format.
+Specify a key-value pair.

 • yandex_alb_virtual_host: Virtual host description: